-Note: If there are two instances on the canvas that communicate with each other, such that the outputs of one component instance A communicates with the inputs of another component instance B and vice versa, rmodifying the pin order gives a less cluttered view of the SmartDesign component.
-See "Modify Pin Order Before Connections" on page 31 for details.
+Note: If there are two instances on the canvas that communicate with each other in a way where the outputs of one component instance A communicates with the inputs of another component instance B and vice versa, modifying the pin order gives a less cluttered view of the SmartDesign component.
+See Modify Pin Order Before Connections for details.